Forget pumpkin! Make mine maple! (cookie recipe)

-Most festivals take place late winter or early spring, based on the maple harvest season that begins in February.
+Most maple festivals take place late winter or early spring, when the maple harvest season begins.
 With an abundance of winter activities like skiing, tubing and snowmobiling, there’s plenty to do in Pennsylvania to round out a winter weekend getaway.
 Just remember to pack the mittens!

 - The Pennsylvania Maple Festival in the Laurel Highlands takes place in March.
 Festivities include a variety of activities like syrup production demonstrations, live entertainment, children’s activities and tractor shows.
 Pro tip: Don’t miss the Grand Feature Parade, Lions Club pancake breakfasts and “Legend of the Magic Water,” a historical pageant that depicts the discovery of maple syrup.